The Craft of #Writing: Lexical Density Compared to Writing Rules

 What measurements did the Stony Brook crew find?
 They found these numbers in connection with less successful books.

-Source: Table 7: Readability: Lower FOG and higher Flesch indicate higher readability (numbers in Boldface).
+Source: Table 7: Readability: Lower FOG and higher Flesch indicate higher readability.

 Less successful [adventure] books rely on verbs that are explicitly descriptive of actions and emotions (e.g., “wanted”, “took”, “promised”, “cried”, “cheered” etc.) while more successful books favor verbs that describe thought-processing (e.g., “recognized”, “remembered”), and verbs that serve the purpose of quotes and reports (e.g. “say”).
 Also, more successful [adventure] books use discourse connectives and prepositions more frequently, while less successful books rely more on topical words that could be almost cliche, e.g. “love”, typical locations, and involve more extreme (e.g., “breathless”) and negative words (e.g., “risk”).